phatblat/BlueDot/README.md

 ## License

-BlueDot is available under the MIT license.
-See the LICENSE file for more info.
+BlueDot is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for rights and limitations.